 As a writer (author of Traveling at the Speed of Bike, and more), I “commute” every day all over metro-Atlanta (and beyond) to do the majority of my research via bike.
 I will only ride in the City of Dunwoody (which, along with its neighboring city, Sandy Springs, is the home of the largest concentration of Fortune 500 headquarters in the southeastern United States) if I am using BikeNoodle (as I am doing in the video above) because it is simply too dangerous otherwise (even in bike lanes because they do not meet NACTO guidelines for the volume and speed of motor vehicle traffic on the roads in which they have been added).
 (See Chapter 6: Noodle Lady in my book.
 Here is the USA link.)
 (See photos of #BikeNoodle on Instagram and Twitter.)

-By the way, there is no plan (not today, not in twenty years) to add a multiuse path to this other main road (shown in the video below — check out that wide swath of grass) that leads to a community center, several places of worship, numerous schools, and the city’s main park, despite the community involvement meetings (which I attended) where most people said they wanted one.
+By the way, there is no plan (not today, not in twenty years) to add a multiuse path to this other main road (shown in the video below) that leads to a community center, several places of worship, numerous schools, and the city’s main park, despite the community involvement meetings (which I attended) where most people said they wanted one.